bytex-solutions/snamp/docs/adapters/http-adapter.md

 You can change HTTP port in `<snamp>/etc/org.ops4j.pax.web.cfg` file or by typing `config:property-set -p org.ops4j.pax.web org.osgi.service.http.port 8080` in the shell console.
 See [Apache Karaf HTTP Service](http://karaf.apache.org/manual/latest/users-guide/http.html) for more details.

-HTTP Resource Adapter supports the following features:
+HTTP Resource Adapter supports the following features (if they are supported by managed resources too):

 Feature | Description
 ---- | ----